-The Morningstar® Pitchbook Developed Markets Listed Private Equity Index is designed to track the performance of public companies with significant exposure to private equity.
+The Morningstar PitchBook Developed Markets Listed Private Equity Select Index tracks the performance of public companies with significant private equity exposure.
+The index consists of securities listed on developed-market exchanges that meet certain size and liquidity thresholds.

-This index does not incorporate environmental, social, or governance criteria.
+The index does not incorporate environmental, social, or governance criteria.